Changissnz/nu_merchant_principal/README.md

 be $C$ after allowing there to be inputs of a questionably external cycle?
 Is the cycle to be identified as a strict sequence?
-What use is its identification if it is a simple abstraction that allows for wiggle-room, such as through the merged activity of another cycle and beyond?
+What use is its identification if it is a simple abstraction that allows for wiggle-room, such as enabling the merged activity of another cycle and beyond?
 What scientific rigidity exists for a cycle to remain as its initial identity after undergoing some arbitrary magnitude of change?
 How can